August 2009

 space where I've been working

-all this out - taking over our small dining room!
+all this out - taking over our small dining room.
 It's a

-comfortable spot, close to the kitchen...you can see my
+comfortable spot, close to the kitchen.
+You can see my

-Youtube music videos by various artists, lyrics, Band-In-A-Box files,
+Youtube music videos by various artists, lyrics, Band-In-A-Box

-Finale music writing software, Word, and digital ultimate fakebooks all
+Finale music writing software, Word, and digital ultimate

 young working musician in my twenties.

-I'm not sure what part music will play in my retirement.
-As long
+I'm not sure what part music will play in my

-can find a light, cheap little one that'll run on 12 volt, but the
+can find a light, cheap little one that'll run on 12 volt, but

-maybe I'll take some favourite song lyric sheets with me.
+Maybe I'll take some favourite song lyric sheets with me.